 You know what, I CAN show you the 5 most common kettlebell swing mistakes.

 Q. What Are The Fundamental Exercises Beyond The Swing and The Squat?

 Swing, Squat, Get Up, Military Press, Clean, and Snatch.
 Start with those.
-If you go to my Facebook Page, you’ll see I’ve done either tutorials or Facebook Live videos on all of these, at some point.
+If you go to my Facebook Page or Youtube Channel, you’ll see I’ve done either tutorials or Facebook Live videos on all of these, at some point.

 Q. Next Question: What are THE 5 BEST KETTLEBELL EXERCISES FOR FASTER FAT LOSS?

 I can’t believe you asked this.
 I literally JUST made a video called THE 5 BEST KETTLEBELL EXERCISES FOR FASTER FAT LOSS.
 So weird!

 Q. What Brand of Kettlebell Do You Recommend?

 Dragondoor is good.
 Rogue is good.
 Those are the two I like.
 That is, until I make my own…

 Q. What Is The Difference Between Single and Double Kettlebell Exercises.

 There’s a few.
 But mostly double kettlebell work is better for strength and muscle, and single kettlebell work is better for endurance and mobility/flexibility.
 There is always cross over, of course, but because using two kettlebells (often) implies using more weight, double kettlebell work is suited more toward heavier, lower rep sets, and single kettlebell work toward lighter, higher rep sets.